valenzuela12/numeric_2024/README.rst

 * a fairly detailed ``.gitignore`` file to try to avoid file that shouldn't be tracked finding their way into the repo

+* added UBC EOAS favicon for browser tabs and bookmarks

 Work in progress: